-Ryan Kelley, who was named head coach in September of 2008, finished his ninth year at the helm of the Wayne State University baseball program in 2017.
-The ninth head coach in the 77-year history of WSU baseball, Kelley’s .592 (280-193-1) winning percentage is the best among coaches in program history.
+Ryan Kelley, who was named head coach in September of 2008, is in his 11th year at the helm of the Wayne State University baseball program during the 2018-19 academic year.
+The ninth head coach in the 77-year history of WSU baseball, Kelley’s .589 (307-214-1) winning percentage is the best among coaches in program history.
 He became the program's all-time winningest coach with two wins on April 23, 2017, passing 14-year head coach Rodger George.

 He has been with the Warriors for 16 seasons after serving as an assistant coach for six years, including three as WSU’s pitching coach.

 Wayne State went 27-21 in 2018 as WSU secured the fourth seed in the GLIAC Tournament.
 Kelley helped senior starting pitcher Jared Tobey to First Team All-GLIAC accolades, Midwest Regional honors and a 30th round draft pick by the Detroit Tigers.
 JT Conti also collected All-Region recognition, while Justin Kelly, Brad Baldwin also collected First Team All-League honors.
 During the summer, he was named 2018 Coach of the Year by the Detroit Tigers in an on-field presentation prior to the game on July 5th.